istSOS/istsos2/documentation/wns.rst

-.. _wms:
+.. _wns:

 =================================
-WNS Web Notification Service
+istSOS-WNS: Notification Service
 =================================

-the WNS is a service gathering data from an istSOS database and sending a notification to the users after testing the retrieved data to meet some conditions.
+the istSOS-WNS is a service gathering data from an istSOS database and sending a notification to the users after testing the retrieved data to meet some conditions.
 The systems is divided in three parts: a database for storing the information about the notifications, the users and the registrations of the users to the notifications; a database of the istSOS service storing the actual data received from external sensors; and a scheduler that periodically runs the functions to retrieve the data, test it and send the notifications to the registered users.
 The system also do a notification on a twitter account.

-WNS database schema
+istSOS-WNS database schema
 ===================

 The wns schema is represented below.